percona/percona-postgresql-operator/source/backups.rst

 Delete a previously saved backup
 --------------------------------------------------

+The maximum amount of stored backups is controlled by the :ref:`backup.schedule.keep<backup-schedule-keep>` option (only successful backups are counted).
+Older backups are automatically deleted, so that amount of stored backups do not exceed this number.

-If you want to delete some backup, you need to delete both the ``pgtask`` object and the corresponding job itself.
-Deletion of the backup object can be done using the same YAML file which was used for the on-demand backup:
+If you want to delete some backup manually, you need to delete both the ``pgtask`` object and the corresponding job itself.
+Deletion of the backup object can be done using the same YAML file which was used for the on-demand
+backup:

 .. code:: bash

    $ kubectl delete -f deploy/backup/backup.yaml

 Deletion of the job which corresponds to the backup can be done using ``kubectl delete jobs`` command with the backup name:

 .. code:: bash